Fermium/data-chan/docs/docs/OUT_packets/request.md

 Typically this is the first command sent to the Device.

-When using ENABLE_TRANSMISSION the bytes that follows are meaningless, and thus will be ignored.
+When using ENABLE_TRANSMISSION the bytes that follow are meaningless, and thus will be ignored.

 #### Disable Transmission